 - Review of the referee’s assessment of an applicant’s ability

-See Sections 3 and 4 for full details of admissions and selection criteria.
+See Sections 6 and 7 for full details of admissions and selection criteria.

-2. Roles and responsibilities
+5. Roles and responsibilities

 - Prior to entry, minimum levels must be obtained in GCSE (or equivalent) qualifications in English Language, Mathematics and in some cases Science.
-The details of these requirements are published on the programme pages of the University website.
+The details of these requirements are published on the programme pages of the University website

 - Entry onto some programmes of study requires applicants to meet additional non-academic conditions.
 These conditions usually apply to programmes that have professional requirements and may include Disclosure & Barring and Fitness to Study clearance.
 Where such clearance is required, information will be provided in programme literature and advice given to applicants.

 All applicants must meet the University’s minimum English language level through the most recent evidence of one of the following prior to admission:

 - An approved Level 2 equivalent qualification including country equivalent